danitcodes/choose-your-own-adventure/README.md

 ### MVP Objectives

+- #ILoveBlob #BlobLife.

 - React.js front-end with a focus on animations & parallax scrolling with React-Spring
 - Hard-code back-end responses (prompts/choices)
 - Stretch goal: refactoring hard-coded responses, etc. with C# as back-end
-- ** Make sure that we systemize how hard coding, etc happens.
+- Make sure that we systemize how hard coding, etc happens.
 (CRUD??)
   Start by setting up front end ...

 - with state(gameStarted: true/false, prompt, choices, turn(?))
   --> React only, no Redux.

 Things that are repeatable: